Sketchware-Pro/Sketchware-Pro-Website/docs/intro.md

 From here you can change properties of a View.
 Width, Height, Padding etc. are some properties.

-2. All Views

-From here you can add a view to your app's layout.
-It can be a button, TextView, EditText or any other supported view.

-3. Layout Preview
+2. Layout Preview

 This is the preview of your app's layout(design).
 :::danger Notice
-This is not exact same preview, it can be different after compilation.
+This is not exact same preview, your app's design can be different after compilation.
 :::

+3. All Views

+From here you can add a view to your app's layout.
+It can be a button, TextView, EditText or any other supported view.

 4. Events